Configuration Property

 Default State

-When no view is selected (or the page is first loaded), all columns defined in thecolumns configuration array are visible.
+When the sheet first loads, the view marked withdefaultView: true is applied.
+If no view has defaultView: true, all columns defined in the top-level columns array are visible.
 Selecting a view narrows visibility to the specified subset.

 Column ID Matching